Gaetano Koch: Biography

 Koch attained similar if more dramatic results with the successful layout of Piazza delle Terme (now Piazza della Repubblica) and the design of two buildings (built between 1886 and 1890), the Palazzi dell’Esedra, at the head of the Via Nazionale.
 The semicircular perimeter of the two monumental yet lively buildings follows the outline of the grandiose exedra of the Baths of Diocletian and at the same time forms a monumental approach to the railway station.
 Brilliantly solving the problems linked to the divided ownership of the area, Koch managed to fuse the speculative and the symbolic with a solution rooted in a very specific urban context.
 In particular, the design of the spacious round-arched arcades to the ground-floor contributes to the effect of a single organic solution, adding emphasis and definition to the volumes without making any facile concessions to a spurious decorativeness.
 Koch also used a simple Ionic pilaster to give a sense of rhythm to the closely set window openings required by the residential use of the buildings, at the same time producing a frame appropriate to the partly public nature of the building and to its key location.

-In many of his important works Koch was able, on various scales, to try out his essentially dignified approach and his love of clear, clean-cut volumes, from the Palazzo Margherita (1887–91; now the American Embassy) on Via Veneto, with a T-plan and a sober Cinquecento-style 15-bay entrance façade, to the Palazzo Calabresi on Via XX Settembre and the Palazzo Buoncompagni on Largo Goldoni, with the ground-floor and mezzanine one large unit, above which there is a sequence of diminishing storeys.
-The elegance and ingeniousness of his solutions shows a style that was neither remotely archaeological nor declamatory.
+Koch applied a consistent architectural approach across several scales, emphasizing clear volumes.
+Notable works include the Palazzo Margherita (1887–91), now the American Embassy on Via Veneto, which features a T-plan and a 15-bay entrance façade in the Cinquecento style.
+Other designs include the Palazzo Calabresi on Via XX Settembre and the Palazzo Buoncompagni on Largo Goldoni, characterized by a combined ground-floor and mezzanine unit with diminishing upper storeys.